Archbishop Fred Hiltz and Bishop Susan Johnson. Photo: Bruce Myers

 - Anglican-Lutheran Worship Guidelines – A guide to assist those in planning worship in various contexts that might involve members and/or liturgies from each other’s churches.

-- Anglican-Lutheran Cycle of Prayer: Advent 1 2012 to Reign of Christ 2013 – A year-long calendar of petitions with which to hold up our full communion partners in congregational and personal prayer.
+- Anglican-Lutheran Cycle of Prayer– A year-long calendar of petitions with which to hold up our full communion partners in congregational and personal prayer.